Got a question? You may be able to find the answer here. If you don't find what you need, please use the form below to email us and we'll try to help.

 The length of time varies significantly depending on the type of transfer involved.

 - A 'push' transfer (between accounts with the same registrar) can be completed within a few hours (or even within a few minutes if we both move quickly)

 - A regular transfer (between accounts at different registrars) can take up to 5-7 business days.
 However, increasingly many registrars are offering an accelerated transfer process than can expedite the normal procedures significantly.
 In some cases, accelerated transfers can be completed within an hour or so.

 What registrar should we use?

 You can use any recognized registrar you want.
 If you already have an account somewhere and are happy with that registrar, then feel free to use them.

-The majority of our names are held at GoDaddy.com, but we use a variety of other registrars, too.
+The majority of our domain names are held at GoDaddy.com, but we use a variety of other registrars, too.